TheBodger/MMM-SQLEngine/README.md

   	id:'unique id of this module instance',
   	datafeeds: [
     		{
-      		dataseturl: "unique id of the incoming data set, either the providing module ID in format of id:///moduleid or a file reference url, in the format file:///filename with any required paths, will always refer to the root of this module",
+      		dataseturl: "unique id of the incoming data set, either the providing module ID in format of id://moduleid or a file reference url, in the format file://filename with any required paths, which will always refer to the root of this module",
     		},
   		],
   	sql: "Select * from 'unique id of this module instance_1'